-For year ended 31 December 2009 and 2010, if the prices of the equity instrument had been 5% higher/lower and all other variables were held constant, the Group's other comprehensive income, total comprehensive income and investment valuation reserve would increase/decrease by US\$1,175,000 (2009: US\$1,971,000) as a result of the changes in fair value of available-for-sale investments.
-There would be no impact on the Group's post-tax profit for the year ended 31 December 2009 and 2010.
+If the price of the equity instrument had been 5% (2010: 5%) higher/lower and all other variables were held constant,

+- the Group's post-tax profit for the year ended 31 December 2011 would increase/decrease by US\$444,000 as a result of decrease/increase of impairment loss on available-for-sale investment. - the Group's other comprehensive income and investment valuation reserve for the year ended 31 December 2010 would increase/decrease by US\$1,175,000 as a result of the change in fair value of available-for-sale investment.
+There would be no impact on the Group's post-tax profit for the year ended 31 December 2010.